ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 sampler use separate output snapshots; Boba never reads an older cached hand.

 The [companion runtime](https://github.com/ILLIXR/Boba-ILLIXR/tree/hand-interaction)
-adds a floating **Game Select** button at the lower-right of the view.
-Aim and pinch opens a panel with Rope, Sloth, and Close buttons.
+adds a floating **Game Select** button at the upper-right of the view.
+Put the hand icon's index fingertip on it, wait for the teal highlight and white fingertip dot, then pinch and release.
+The Rope, Sloth, and Close panel expands leftward and downward from the same corner.
 This uses the existing bitmap overlay, texture cache, and native transport.
 Pinch recognition comes from the runtime; no new hand tracker is needed.